LunariumCoin/Lunarium-MN-Install/README.md

 * Right click on **MN1** in the list
 * Click **Start Alias** in the popup menu
 11. Status should switch to **ENABLED**
 12. Done!
-Your should receive your first rewards shorty.
+Your should receive your first rewards in the next 24 hours or less.

 ***